GeethaDG/WebDevelopment/WebAppPatientAppointment/WebApp.md

 Design Though Process and design I wanted to implement :
-Text Fields at Patient End
+- Text Fields at Patient End
-Patient Name - First Name Last Name Text  with permissions for Letters a-z only allowed Purpose of Appointment ->  Text Field
+- Patient Name - First Name Last Name Text  with permissions for Letters a-z only allowed
+- Purpose of Appointment ->  Text Field
-Suggested Date - > Date Field
+- Suggested Date - > Date Field
-Suggested Time -> Drop Down
+- Suggested Time -> Drop Down

-For suggested Date and Time, using onchange method on Date, I wanted to show only the slots that are available to be booked to the patient
+- For suggested Date and Time, using onchange method on Date, I wanted to show only the slots that are available to be booked to the patient

-UI -> Wanted to add create a view with an option to select if the visiting member is a patient or Doctor or Secretary
+- UI -> Wanted to add create a view with an option to select if the visiting member is a patient or Doctor or Secretary

-Patient with submit data.
+- Patient with submit data.
-Doctor has access to all the patient details patient has entered while booking the appointment Secretary has only access to Last name and Date and time of the appointment
+- Doctor has access to all the patient details patient has entered while booking the appointment
+- Secretary has only access to Last name and Date and time of the appointment

-This I considered keeping in my mind the data security.
+- Above was considered keeping in my mind the data security.

 # Questions